- Winter Manaaki

 Want to know more?

-For comprehensive information about obtaining permits for filming in the district, visit our Film Permits page.
+For comprehensive information about obtaining permits for filming on QLDC land or property, visit our Film Permits page.

-For all other film or screen enquiries, please contact Film Office Coordinator, Kahli Scott.
+For all other film or screen enquiries please contact Film Queenstown Lakes Manager, Kahli Scott.

 Apply for a film permit